dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 #### Solution

-Given the topic (ransomware) and the name of our executable, chances are that `flag` is encrypted.
+Given the topic of this episode and the name of our executable ([WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) was a ransomware attack), chances are that `flag` is encrypted.

 So, in this case, we need to analyse `wannacry`.
 Since you don't want to actually cry, *always run untrusted stuff in an isolated sandbox*.